MARTIN ACOSTA & CHIARA GRECO

 It was only in 2012 that Chiara arrived to Tango, which she embraced first with Carlos and Rosa Forte-Berg.
 In 2014 she was a student of Raluca Nicolae in a study programme focussing on classic technique.

-Together since 2013, Martin and Chiara have been dancing in numerous theatre productions and promotional events around Austria - where they are currently based - such as for the TU Wien, during the opening of their TU Ball (2017, Hofburg Wien), the Embassy of Argentina in Vienna, and the Vereinigte Bühnen Wien during the presentation of their Musical "Evita" (2016, Raimund Theater).
-They worked with musician-composer Diego Collatti & his "Minimal Tango Ensemble" (2016, ORF Radiokulturhaus), orchestra director Pablo Boggiano in the Tango-Opera “Maria de Buenos Aires” (2017 and 2015, Theater Akzent), and Flamenco Choreographer Marco de Ana in "Insistencia" (2016, 11.
+Together since 2013, Martin and Chiara have been dancing in numerous theatre productions and promotional events around Austria - where they are currently based - such as the Concordia Ball (2018, Rathaus), TU Ball (2017, Hofburg Wien), the Embassy of Argentina in Vienna, and the Vereinigte Bühnen Wien during the presentation of their Musical "Evita" (2016, Raimund Theater).
+They worked with musician-composer Diego Collatti & his "Minimal Tango Ensemble" (2016, ORF Radiokulturhaus), orchestra director Pablo Boggiano in the Tango-Opera “Maria de Buenos Aires” (2017 and 2015, Theater Akzent), and Flamenco choreographer Marco de Ana in "Insistencia" (2016, 11.
 Burgenländische Tanztage - International Dance Festival), and “Salon Klimbin” (2014, Museum Secession Season Opening).
-They have performed also with The Vienna Tango Quintet & Solange Freyre, Che Tango Ensemble, Duo Elibra, Die Besita Tango Quartet, Enrique Thompson & his Revirado Project, and Sergio Cattaneo (2014 and 2015, Theater am Spittelberg).
+They have performed also with The Vienna Tango Quintet & Solange Freyre, Che Tango Ensemble, Garufa, Duo Elibra, Die Besita Tango Quartet, Enrique Thompson & his Revirado Project, and Sergio Cattaneo (2018, 2015 and 2014, Theater am Spittelberg).

 Abroad, they have worked with dancer-choreographer Guillermo Berzins in "Tango Fatal" (2019 and 2018, Teatro Ariston in San Remo, among others), artistic director Adriano Mauriello in "Revelacion Tango" (2017, Teatro Sistina in Roma and Teatro Duse of Bologna, among others), and have performed at the Waldorf Hotel in London, as well as in numerous other events in the UK, such us the Bournemouth Tango Festival in 2019, and the International Dorset Tango Festival in 2018 and 2017.
 They also embarked on MSC Cruise Lines as Tango Instructors and Show Dancers.

-They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Alejandra Gutty in 2018 and 2016, Juan Pablo Bulich and Rocio Garcia Liendo in 2018, as well as Nora Robles and Pedro Calveyra in 2015, and Alejandra Gutty in 2016.
+They regularly travel to Buenos Aires where they continue studying and training as stage dancers, taking part in numerous classes with distinguished Maestros, in particular Alejandra Gutty in 2018 and 2016, Juan Pablo Bulich and Rocio Garcia Liendo in 2018, as well as Nora Robles and Pedro Calveyra in 2015.